 You are aged 18 years and over and:

-* Eligibility period: Time spent on one of the above disability payments can count towards the 12-month eligibility period, provided there is no break, for example, 3 months on Illness Benefit followed immediately by 9 months on Jobseeker’s Allowance.
+* Eligibility period: Those getting JB or JA are allowed a maximum of 30 worked days in the 12 months before starting a CE scheme when assessing eligibility.
+Time spent on one of the above disability payments can count towards the 12-month eligibility period, provided there is no break, for example, 3 months on Illness Benefit followed immediately by 9 months on Jobseeker’s Allowance.
 Time spent on CE no longer counts towards continued time on CE for new participants who start on or after 8 October 2012.
 Generally, time spent on Tús, JobBridge, Back to Education Allowance or Springboard will not count towards the 12-month eligibility period.
 There are a few exceptions and you can read more about these and the other eligibility requirements for the Part-time Integration Option on welfare.ie.

 The CE Part-Time Job Option provides participants with part-time work placements for 1 year initially, with annually renewable contracts for another 2 years, subject to DSP approval and the availability of places and budget.
 This option is designed to give extended access to employment to older people who may have been unable to secure regular employment for some time.